How to Create Your First C++ MoveIt 2 Project

 main()

-Make sure to update your CMakeLists.txt file.
+Add the code to your CMakeLists.txt file.

 cd ~/ros2_ws/